Azure-Samples/aks-ray-sample/README.md

 ## Modle tuning with Ray

-YOu can run model tuning jobs easily on Ray cluster with Azure Blob storage.
+You can run model tuning jobs easily on Ray cluster with Azure Blob storage.
 See the steps in [Ray tuning on Azure Blobs](./docs/ray-tuning-on-blobfuse.md)

 ## Resources